MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 Where **scope** represents the scope of the element being referenced and **UUID** is the actual UUID of the element.

-Here are some examples with their UI appearence
+Here are some examples with their UI appearance
 - **attribute:** `@[attribute](5f1accda-cde4-47fc-baf1-6ab8f331dc3b)`

     ![attribute](../assets/images/misp/blog/event-reports/md-attribute.png)